IG Core Portfolio – Global Income Series F

 Portfolio Overview

 The Mackenzie IG Global Bond Pool is the largest weighted allocation in the portfolio and the largest contributor to performance.
-Global bonds posted positive returns during the period, benefiting from a weaker USD and a growing expectation of rate cuts.
+Global bonds posted positive returns during the period, as the market shifted from a focus on upside inflation to concerns around growth.

 To discuss your investment strategy, speak to your IG Advisor.